June 29th, 2019

 Distance in miles: 26

 But first we had to make it through the maze of jeep trails leading from town.
-We got off trail for a bit but the road lead us back to the spot we needed to be.
+We got off trail for a bit but the road led us back to the spot we needed to be.
 The trail was very lush and overgrown.
-Thankfully there was a strong wind blowing which was keeping the mosquitos at bay.
+Thankfully there was a strong wind blowing which was keeping the mosquitoes at bay.